-An Anserated Cross is simply a posh heraldic word for a cross with adornments stuck on the end of the cross arm(s).
+An Annulet Cross is simply a posh heraldic word for a cross with circular adornments stuck on the end of the cross arm(s).

-Another posh word is Annulet, which means a ring, or more accurately, the vacant space within the ring.
+Annulet means a small ring, or more accurately, the vacant space within the ring.

 In architecture, an annulet is the torus or flat decorative moulding that encircles a column, typically at the base and/or just beneath the capital.
 They were used as extensively by the Greeks in their Doric, Ionic and Corinthian columns.